 Proper hand washing procedures will be followed to prevent the spread of disease.
 Hand washing procedures will be posted at all of the sinks.

 All children will need to have a Health Report on file.
 The examination for a child under age 2 needs to be dated not more than 6 months prior or 90 days after the first day of attendance at The Growing Tree.
-The examination for a child age 2 and older must be dated no more than 12 months prior or 90 days after first day of attendance.
+The examination for a child aged 2 and older must be dated no more than 12 months prior or 90 days after first day of attendance.
 Physicals for children under 2 years of age will need to be updated every 6 months.
 Physical exams for children over 2 years of age will need to be updated every 2 years.
 School aged children will need only a health history on file.

-Children will need to be properly immunized and an immunization record will need to be on file within 30 days of the first day of attendance.
+Children will need to be properly immunized, and an immunization record will need to be on file within 30 days of the first day of attendance.

-Rest and Nap Time: Children 5 years and under and required to rest who are in care for more than four consecutive hours..
-Any child who does not sleep after 30 minutes or who wakes up after 30 minutes will be given quiet activities to work on while others are resting.
+Rest and Nap Time: Children 5 years and under are required to rest, if in care for more than four consecutive hours.Any child who does not sleep after 30 minutes or who wakes up after 30 minutes will be given quiet activities to work on while others are resting.

 Infants will sleep on their own individual schedules.

-1 year olds who still need a morning and afternoon nap will be given that opportunity.
+1-year olds who still need a morning and afternoon nap will be given that opportunity.

 The Growing Tree will provide cots and cribs.
 Parents are to provide crib sheets, a blanket or sleeping bag, a special blanket or stuffed animal (if over the age of two).
 These items should all be labeled and will be sent home every Friday to be washed in accordance with state licensing.